sanabel-al-firdaws/lustre_pwa/README.md

 # Gleam Lustre Pwa Example
 (this is not using the best practices please help us finding it)

+(quick update: i got the project in a better state now you can run the service worker only in production you have to keep the 2 index.html files in sync tho and make sure the devolopment index.html dosen't have the manifest.json or sw.js imported)

 ## Why a PWA?

 very nice to have your website to have an app like feel ...